Content Controls (Text, Checkboxes & Lists)

 Pathagoras processes options/optional/repeat blocks at the 'beginning'.
 Sometimes you don't want to process a choice such as these until the end.
 You can bury an options block in a Content Control and process it at any stage you desire.

-Sometimes you want to work with checkboxes.
-Pathagoras can create them where you want them, and let you , complete them based on answers you provide in a Pathagoras interview.
+Sometimes you want to work with checkboxes (Yes/No, True/False, Male/Female/Non-binary, etc. Pathagoras can create them where you want them, and let you , complete them based on answers you provide in a Pathagoras interview.

 The List control only allows you to select 1 item from a list.
 This is a severe limitation when you need to select multiple items.
 If you need more than one item, use Pathagoras *Options* commands.

-Content Controls do not easily lend themselves to cascading selections or the ability to choose complete an answer at the 'end' of a document based on the answer to a previous question.
+Content Controls do not easily lend themselves to choose an answer or value qat the 'end' of a document based on the answer to a previous question.
 This is where Pathagoras' ‘*Options*!groups!’ comes to the rescue.